saucecontrol/Compact-ICC-Profiles/readme.md

 In addition to the usual V2 variants, I have created a `-nano` version of the sRGB profile.
 This was done partially as an exercise to determine the minimum size for a useable sRGB-compatible profile and partially because sRGB is a special case where an extra-small profile may be useful.

 The scRGB color space uses the same primaries as sRGB but with a linear curve.
 It defines an expanded gamut by means of encoding pixel values outside the normal range of [0-1].
+It should be used only with images that are encoded in linear RGB with at least 16 bits per channel.

 | File Name | File Size | Description String | Notes |
 |--|--|--|--|